Foam Roll Piriformis: Before or After Your Workout? | 321 STRONG Answers

 ## Rolling After Your Workout: The Better Window

 Post-workout is where more deliberate piriformis work belongs.
 The muscle is already warm and the fascia is more pliable, which means recovery-focused input actually lands.
 Spending 60-90 seconds per side after training allows the tissue to release before tension sets in overnight.
 Reduced pain sensitivity and improved range of motion following foam rolling was documented by ([MacDonald GZ, *International Journal of Sports Physical Therapy*, 2015](https://pubmed.ncbi.nlm.nih.gov/26618062)), supporting post-exercise rolling as a legitimate recovery method.
 I've found that pairing post-workout rolling with static hip stretches gets noticeably better results than stretching alone, since the tissue is already partially released.
-For related recovery strategies, see [Foam Rolling Hamstrings With Sciatica: The Right Technique](/blog/foam-rolling-hamstrings-with-sciatica-the-right-technique).
+If you're also dealing with hamstring or sciatic tension, [Foam Rolling Hamstrings With Sciatica: The Right Technique](/blog/foam-rolling-hamstrings-with-sciatica-the-right-technique) covers the specific adjustments that matter.

 ## Why the Piriformis Needs a Targeted Tool